paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/basic_fr_derivation_nsm.md

 1. Design errors and
 2. Manufacturing errors.

-It is recommended to use the SAE standard [BR1] which provides the method to apply for a DFMEA / PFMEA.
+It is recommended to use the {cite:p}`mis-SAE_standard, mis-PFMEA` which provides the method to apply for a DFMEA / PFMEA.
 PFMEA is also specified in Error: Reference source not found.

 **FMEA: Required for every unit**